 Grant Opportunity

-Factors affecting decisions on grant award amounts:
+Factors affecting decisions on grant awards and amounts:

 • Geographic reach of the organization